Welkon1/No-Drink-In-Bank/README.md

-Just a simple plugin to remove the drink option for potions whilst in your bank.
+# No Drink In Bank
+This plugin removes the "Drink" menu option from potions in your inventory while the bank interface is open.
+It's meant to prevent accidental clicks when trying to use "deposit all".